TqoonDevTeam/TqoonDevTeam.github.io/pages/devguide/webProject/tqoon2/paging.md

       return Query(new PagingListQuery<UserItem>
        {
           ListQuery = $@
-              "SELECT * FROM tblUser with(nolock) ORDER BY intUserNum DES", CountQuery = $@
+              "SELECT * FROM tblUser with(nolock) ORDER BY intUserNum DESC", CountQuery = $@
              "SELECT COUNT(*) FROM tblUser with(nolock)",
           PagingInfo = pagingInfo